Letters of Recommendation

 May I ask my employer to write a recommendation?

 You are welcome to ask your employer for a recommendation, particularly if you have been out of school for a while.
 It is important to ask your recommender to speak to academic qualifications to the extent possible.
 If you are still in undergrad and have strong faculty letters, it is not necessary to add a letter from your employment or internship unless it adds something additional to your file.

 How many letters of recommendation should I submit?

-The Committee requires two recommendations, but will accept up to four.
+The Admissions Committee requires two recommendations, but will accept up to four.
 Whether you should submit more than two depends on the content of the letters.
 If your additional recommendations provide an additional perspective to your file, they can be a significant contribution to your application.
 Submitting more than two letters alone will not give your application a boost.
-If additional letters would be redundant, it is completely acceptable to submit two letters.
+If additional letters would be redundant, it is completely acceptable to submit just two letters.